amal-khailtash/pysystemc/README.md

-# pysystemc - SystemC pyhon binding using cppyy
+# pysystemc - SystemC python binding using cppyy

 First attempt at taking the advantage of Python dymanic feature to bind and use SystemC library in an equivalent Pythonic way.